allensarmiento/color-swatches/README.md

 * Less API calls than Option 1 because we can skip forward

 Cons:
-* Can't run this in parallel because we need to know where the previous color ends before continuing onto the next.
+* Slowdown because we need to know where the previous color ends before continuing onto the next.
 * For large groupings, jumping too far leads to many API calls when backtracking

 Stats: